Awanyu

+Awanyu is a protector of the Pueblo people, the guardian of waterways and a harbinger of storms, and represented as a plumed (or horned) serpent.

 The earliest representations of Avanyu are from 1000 AD.
 These were found on Mimbres pottery, a precursor to Pueblo pottery.
 In the Mogollon and Casa Grande districts images of Avanyu appear between 1200 and 1450 AD.
 Avanyu appears in Tewa and Tiwa speaking peoples areas around 1350 AD.

-Archaeologist Dr. Polly Schaafsma, whose research specializes in Avanyu mythology among other subjects writes, “The horned serpent continues to be revered as an important deity among the Pueblos and is known by various names among the different linguistic groups, including Kolowisi (Zuni), Paaloloqangw (Hopi), and Awanyu (Tewa)."
+Archaeologist Dr. Polly Schaafsma, whose research specializes in Avanyu mythology among other subjects, writes, “The horned serpent continues to be revered as an important deity among the Pueblos and is known by various names among the different linguistic groups, including Kolowisi (Zuni), Paaloloqangw (Hopi), and Awanyu (Tewa)."
 She goes on to write that Avanyu is also "associated with the four (or six) directions, the colors of which the snakes also assume."
 Schaafsma notes that the water serpent's home is located in "springs, ponds, rivers, and ultimately the oceans, all believed to be connected under the earth’s surface, and … may cause torrential rains and floods.”